-Limoncello is a world-renewed Italian lemon flavoured liquor originating from southern Italy: the Bay of Naples, the Amalfi Coast and the Sorrento Peninsula.
+Limoncello is a world-renewed Italian lemon-flavored liquor originating from southern Italy: the Bay of Naples, the Amalfi Coast, the Sorrento Peninsula, and Capri.

 Although amaro in Italian literally means ‘bitter’, Amaro liquor is actually bitter and sweet in taste.

-Amaretto is popular Italian sweet liquor made of bitter almonds.
-Orginally it was excusevily made from almonds stones, but over time it got produced from peach stones and apricot stones as well.
-Italian Amaretto can be enjoyed alone, as an ingredient of many popular Italian cocktails of or added to some dishes (especially desserts like tiramisu), and to
+Originally it was exclusively made from almond stones, but over time it was produced from peach stones and apricot stones as well.
+Italian Amaretto can be enjoyed alone, as an ingredient of many popular Italian cocktails, or added to some dishes (especially desserts like tiramisu).

-Nocino is popular dark brown and walnuts-flavoured traditional Italian liquor originating from the city of Modena in the Emila-Romagna region in northern Italy.
+Nocino is a popular dark brown and walnut-flavored traditional Italian liquor originating from the city of Modena in the Emila-Romagna region in northern Italy.

-Colourless Sambuca is popular anise-flavoured liquor from Italy.
+Colorless Sambuca is popular anise-flavored liquor from Italy.

-Greece and Cyprus have ouzo, North Macedonia and Bulgaria have Mastika, Levant has arak, but Italy has sambuca.
+Greece and Cyprus have ouzo, North Macedonia and Bulgaria have Mastika, the Levant has arak, but Italy has Sambuca.

-If you like hazelnuts, then Frangelico is a liquor for you.
+If you like hazelnuts, then Frangelico is the liquor for you.

-Galliano is another yellowish and caramel-coloured liquor from Italy.
+Galliano is another yellowish and caramel-colored liquor from Italy.

 Popular anise-flavored but with dominant vanilla flavor liquor originating from the city of Livorno in the Tuscany region.
 Galliano is similar to Sambuca, another anise-flavored liquor, but the distinctive note of Galliano is vanilla flavor (not anise).

-This famous Italian liquor, yellow in colour is sweet in taste, comes in a bottle with a shape of a classical Roman column.
-Traditionally Galliano is consumed as a digestive after meal.
+This famous Italian liquor, yellow in color is sweet in taste, comes in a bottle with a shape of a classical Roman column.
+Traditionally Galliano is consumed as a digestive after a meal.

-Italian Vermouth is a worldwide famous fortified wine with a strong aroma.
+Vermouth is a worldwide famous fortified wine from Italy with a strong aroma.
 The strong flavor comes from herbs and spices used in Vermouth.

-It originates from the city of Turin in northern Italy and traditionally it is served as an aperitif before a meal.
-Vermouth can be drunk alone or as an ingredient of cocktails or in cooking instead of white wine.
-A funny fact is, vermouth was originally used as a medicinal drink but later got popular as an aperitif.
+It originates from the city of Turin in northern Italy.
+Vermouth is an Italian aperitif traditionally before a meal.
+Vermouth can be drunk alone or used as an ingredient in cocktails or in cooking instead of white wine.
+A funny fact is, that vermouth was originally used as a medicinal drink but later became popular as an aperitif.
 Surprised?
 After trying vermouth you will easily understand why it got so popular!

 Aperol is another classic Italian drink.
-Orange coloured Aperol is similar to Campari, but with less alcohol and much less bitter taste.
+Orange-colored Aperol is similar to Campari but with less alcohol and a much less bitter taste.
 Besides that, Campari is a popular Italian digestive, and Aperol is a popular Italian aperitif.

-Aperol spritz, a cocktail made of Aperol, soda water, Prosecco wine with a slice of orange is very popular among Italians.
-Aperol and Aperol Spritz originate from the city of Padua in the Veneto region, but they are widely consumed throughout Italy especially during hot summer days.
+Aperol spritz, a famous Italian cocktail made of Aperol, soda water, and Prosecco wine with a slice of orange, is particularly popular among Italians.
+Aperol and Aperol Spritz originate from the city of Padua in the Veneto region, but they are widely consumed throughout Italy, especially during hot summer days.
 Aperol spritz is the most famous Italian cocktail.

 Negroni is one of the most famous Italian cocktails.
 If you like gin-based cocktails, then Negroni is your best bet in Italy.

 The main ingredients of Negroni are gin, Campari, vermouth, and a fresh orange peel.
-The cocktail was named after Count Camillo Negroni who asked to put gin instead of soda water into his glass of America-no cocktail.
+The cocktail was named after Count Camillo Negroni who asked to put gin instead of soda water into his glass of American cocktail.
 Apparently, the event took place in Caffe Casoni in Florence in 1919.
 Therefore, Florence is accredited as the birthplace of the Negroni cocktail.
-But if you are heading to Treviso, you should visit the Negroni Distillery in Treviso founded by Count Camillo in 1919 where bottles of legendary Antico Negroni have been produced
+But if you are heading to Treviso, you need to visit the Negroni Distillery in Treviso founded by Count Camillo in 1919 where bottles of legendary Antico Negroni have been produced.